gioniemeyer/my-wallet-backend/README.md

 ```bash
 npm i
 ```
+4. Create an .env file based on env.example
+5. The files needed to create development and test database used by the application are in the folder "utils", you can use dump.sql
-4. Run the back-end with
+7. Run the back-end with
 ```bash
 npm run dev
 ```
-5. Create an .env file based on env.example
-6. The files needed to create development and test database used by the application are in the folder "utils", you can use dump.sql
-7. Now that your server is working, you may return to front-end instructions!
+8. Now that your server is working, you may return to front-end instructions!